-The Mozambique Parliament approved the enabling law in respect of Specific Regime of Taxation and Fiscal Benefits for Mining Operations (Law no. 28/2014, of 23rd of September), which provides further specificities, in respect to specific taxes in the mining sector and repeals the previous regime (Laws no. 11/2007 and 13/2007, both of 27th of June).
-The Specific Regime of Taxation and Fiscal Benefits for Mining Operations entered into force on the 1st of January of 2015.
+The Mozambique Parliament approved the enabling law in respect of Specific Regime of Taxation and Fiscal Benefits for Mining Operations (Law nr.
+28/2014, of 23rd September), which provide further specifics in respect of specific taxes in respect of the mining sector and repeal the previous regime (Laws 11/2007 and 13/2007 of 27 June 2007).
+The Specific Regime of Taxation and Fiscal Benefits for Mining Operations enter into force on 1 January 2015.